 - Where: Wiltshire

-Celebrated as England’s annual music festival, End of the Road centres around independent rock and folk music.
-The festival was first celebrated in 2006 and was started by two friends named Simon Taffe and Sofia Hagberg.
-The inclusion of various workshops, a games area, a healing field, a film tent, library in the forest, late-night DJ, silent disco, karaoke etc. makes the festival even more exciting.
+End of the Road centres around independent rock and folk music.
+The festival was first put on in 2006 and was started by two friends named Simon Taffe and Sofia Hagberg.
+The inclusion of various workshops, a games area, a healing field, a film tent, library in the forest, late-night DJ, silent disco, karaoke etc. makes the festival even bigger and bolder.

 - When: Last weekend of August or the first full weekend in September